 There is often the feeling that content has a short life and that it can only be used once.
 But is that true?

 Not really!
 It is time to have the words on your screen to jump out and become spoken words and images.
 It is time for some new fresh content!

 Once again, the content upgrade will depend upon the channel where your niche hangs out.

 For instance, if your audience is mainly on YouTube it will make sense to create a short video.
-If your audience likes reading and possesses a kindle, than it may be the time to publish your first ebook!
+If your audience likesand possesses a Kindle, then it may be the time to your first !

 Once again, no preconceptions.
-This is a business.
+This is a.
 Is your audience ready for it?
 Then you must be too!